 Student volunteers are generally available during the day, evenings, and weekends.
 Below are some of the ways in which the CAPS Volunteers can support you and your students!

-This is a 30-minute to 1-hour presentation on how to navigate various aspects of being in college.
+This is a 30-minute to 1-hour presentation on how to navigate various aspects of being a college student.
 Topics include: academic skills, self-care, creating a structure, getting connected in the CU community, and social aspects of college life.

 Our volunteers would be happy to come by for 5-20 minute presentations on CAPS, what we do, and how to access our services.
 They can also set up tables during information events or within residence halls and other buildings on campus with information about all of our services.